syncfusion-content/maui-docs/MAUI/CheckBox/Getting-Started.md

 # Getting Started with .NET MAUI CheckBox

-This section explains the steps required to work with the `.NET MAUI CheckBox` control.
+This section explains the steps required to work with the [.NET MAUI CheckBox](https://www.syncfusion.com/maui-controls/maui-checkbox) control.

 ## Creating an application with .NET MAUI CheckBox

-This section explains the steps required to work with the `CheckBox` control for .NET MAUI.
+This section explains the steps required to work with the [CheckBox](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SfCheckBox.html) control for .NET MAUI.

 ## Adding a .NET MAUI CheckBox reference

 Syncfusion .NET MAUI controls are available on [Nuget.org](https://www.nuget.org/).
-To add the `.NET MAUI CheckBox` to your project, open the NuGet package manager in Visual Studio, search for `Syncfusion.Maui.Buttons`, and install it.
+To add the [.NET MAUI CheckBox](https://www.syncfusion.com/maui-controls/maui-checkbox) to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Buttons](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.html), and install it.

 ## Handler registration